Coexistence in competitive communities

 - Both species can coexist

-- Each species limits itself more than it limits the other
+- If each species limits itself more than it limits the other

 - More “intra-specific competition” than “inter-specific competition”